 Whether you're just starting to invest for retirement, or have a substantial amount set aside, the foundation of investing is understanding your comfort with risk, adjusting the mix of assets in your portfolio and diversifying your investments within it.

-As you near retirement, you may want to assess your comfort with risk, adjust the mix of assets in your portfolio accordingly and select a diverse range of investments to help protect your portfolio from market volatility and prepare you to live off your savings.
+As you near retirement, you may want to assess your comfort with risk, adjust the mix of assets in your portfolio accordingly and select a diverse range of investments to help manage your portfolio during market volatility and prepare you to live off your savings.

 Once retired, your focus shifts from saving to generating income from your savings in retirement.
 You'll want to re-assess your comfort with risk, determine if a different mix of assets is appropriate, then select the investments that best align with your needs.